-- Information sheet for the application in adult education (GERMAN)
+- Information sheet annotated application form Short-term projects in adult education

-- Information sheet for the application for schools (GERMAN)
+- Information sheet on the application form for short-term projects in the school sector

-To make a successful application, the school or institution shall provide a European development plan as and why the planned training activities help the school to enhance their lessons better and possibly enhanced European perspective into the classroom.
+In order to submit a successful application, the school or institution must, among other things, submit a European Development Plan justifying how and why the planned in-service training activities will help the school to improve its teaching and, if possible, to bring an enhanced European perspective into the classroom.

 Of course, you can look directly at the IIK pages by training and educational programs for teachers of German as a foreign language: